 But the most interesting witchcraft I learned about was that of a Hedge Witch, an old, old practice.
 It relies upon communication with the world of faeries going through the “hedge” or “veil” into their realm.
 These Hedge Witches are the true-life, Appalachian granny witches, also knowns as “root doctors” or “wildwood mystics.”
 Their skills riveted me and became the background for my book Blood Ice & Oak Moon.
 During the past year, I’ve begun a new series, a YA alternate reality/historic fantasy.
 The series is set in the year 2,355 in what was once the United States, well past an apocalypse that occurred at the end of the Civil War.
 I’ve done considerate research about the Civil War and how different areas of the country were affected.
 One of my best references for small things, which books or YouTube cannot convey, has been one of my former high school students who has been an avid 18th and 19th century reenactor for decades.
 I treasure her advice!

 As a writer, what would you choose as your spirit animal?

 In preparing to write Witch’s Windsong, the most recent in my Coon Hollow Coven Tales, I studied with a local shaman.
 My main character, Keir, is a shaman, and I wanted to portray his work accurately.
 The local shaman taught me how to journey into the different realms and helped me locate and meet my spirit animal, the Coyote, who often teaches me valuable lessons.

 writing, always poking at me to take time to “play” with my creative process.
-When I listen, the process becomes hugely more rewarding, as much or more than achieving the final outcome.